inspec/inspec-aws/docs/resources/aws_cloudwatch_insight_rules.md

 ## Syntax

-Ensure that the Insight rule exists.
+Ensure that the insight rule exists.

     describe aws_cloudwatch_insight_rules do
       it { should exist }